Does finding a doula seem hard? Let it be easy with these best tips from a doula, including the one simple thing that matters most.

 My recommendation is to begin your search for a doula around the beginning of your second trimester.

-Congratulations on your baby and I hope you find an amazing doula who helps you have the most supported and beautiful birth possible!
+Congratulations on your pregnancy!
+I hope you find an amazing doula who helps you have the most supported and beautiful birth possible.